 Symptoms of Aerotoxic Syndrome

-Passengers, pilots and cabin crew who have experienced an acute visible or invisible fume event, or long-term constant exposure to contaminated cabin air due to the nature of their profession or as a frequent flyer, complain of headaches, vision problems, breathing problems, muscle aching, increased tiredness, concentration, word finding problems and the inability to focus.
+Passengers, pilots and cabin crew who experienced an acute fume event or long-term exposure to contaminated cabin air complain of the following symptoms: headaches; fatigue; vision and breathing problems; aching muscles; memory impairment; lack of concentration; and the inability to focus.

-Many aircrew victims speak of feeling like ‘zombies’ or as if in a ‘vegetative state’, or as if they were‘permanently intoxicated’.
+Many aircrew victims speak of feeling like “zombies” or as if in a “vegetative state”.
+Some were even described as if they were “permanently intoxicated”.
 The individual symptoms can be easily misdiagnosed and mistreated.

 - Blurred or tunnel vision

 - Loss of consciousness